 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 The cause of obsessive-compulsive disorder isn't fully understood.
 Main theories include:

 - Biology.
-OCD may be a result of changes in your body's own natural chemistry or brain functions.
+OCD may be due to changes in your body's natural chemistry or brain functions.

 - Genetics.
-OCD may have a genetic component, but specific genes have yet to be identified.
+OCD may have a genetic component, but specific genes have yet to be found.

 - Family history.
-Having parents or other family members with the disorder can increase your risk of developing OCD.
+Having parents or other family members with the disorder can raise your risk of getting OCD.

 - Stressful life events.
-If you've experienced traumatic or stressful events, your risk may increase.
-This reaction may, for some reason, trigger the intrusive thoughts, rituals and emotional distress characteristic of OCD.
+If you've gone through traumatic or stressful events, your risk may increase.
+This reaction may cause the intrusive thoughts, rituals and emotional distress seen in OCD.

 - Other mental health disorders.
 OCD may be related to other mental health disorders, such as anxiety disorders, depression, substance abuse or tic disorders.

 There's no sure way to prevent obsessive-compulsive disorder.
-However, getting treatment as soon as possible may help prevent OCD from worsening and disrupting activities and your daily routine.
+However, getting treated as soon as possible may help keep OCD from getting worse and disrupting activities and your daily routine.